tonyrunqihuang/18755-Projects-Network-Destroy-Repair-Game/README.md

 - Data: [Stanford SNAP dataset](https://snap.stanford.edu/data/#citnets), Gnutella peer to peer network from August 31 2002

-- Reports: The 'report' folder contains the report/demo/presentation for each of the three milestones

 - Known dependencies: Python, numpy, networkX, igraph